product-os/versionist/README.md

 of semantic version strings.
 You can also import a built-in preset by passing its name.

+### `getCurrentBaseVersion (Function|String)`

+*Defaults to `latest-documented`*

+You can declare this function to overwrite what the base version, before the increment will be.
+By default this is the latest documented version, the greater version appearing in the array returned by `getChangelogDocumentedVersions`.

+The function takes the array returned by `getChangelogDocumentedVersions`, the history of commits from the latest git reference, and a callback as parameters.
+The latter should be called with an optional error and a string representing the current base version.

 ### `getIncrementLevelFromCommit (Function)`

 *Defaults to a function that always returns `null`.*